Exploring the Macroscopic Properties and Nonradial Oscillations of Proto-Neutron Stars: Effects of Temperature, Entropy, and Lepton Fraction: Introduction

+Unlike previous studies \citep{PhysRevC.24.1191, PhysRevC.100.054335, galaxies10040079, PhysRevD.107.103054} that assumed a uniform temperature distribution within NSs, our work addresses the complex interplay between temperature, entropy, density, and pressure in extreme environments.
+NSs are characterized by significant density, pressure, and degeneracy effects that overshadow the influence of temperature \citep{LATTIMER1991331}.
+Our investigation centres on the EoS of NSs at finite temperatures, advocating for a constant entropy approach.
+This approach provides a more accurate representation of the physical conditions, particularly in scenarios like supernova explosions and NS mergers, where temperature fluctuations play a substantial role, affecting their EoS \citep{Das_2021, Kochankovski_2022}.
+Macroscopic properties, such as the mass-radius relationship, dimensionless tidal deformability ($\Lambda$) \citep{PhysRevD.81.123016}, fundamental ($f$-mode) frequency \citep{Zhao_2022, PhysRevC.103.035810, Pradhan_2022}, and cooling behavior \citep{Kumar2020,10.1093/mnras/stab3126} of NSs are significantly influenced.

-This paper is organized as; Section (\ref{formalism}) outlines the formalist approach taken in this study.
-In Sub-Section (\ref{DM}), we describe the temperature-dependent EoS and the parameter values of the BigApple model.
+This paper is organized as; In Sub-Section (\ref{DM}), we describe the temperature-dependent EoS corresponding to the Lagrangian density for the Relativistic mean field (RMF) model and the BigApple's parameter values.
 In Sub-Sections (\ref{TOV}), (\ref{fmode}), and (\ref{TD}), we discuss the theoretical background of TOV equations (Hydrostatic equilibrium), $f$-mode oscillations of NSs and Tidal Deformability, respectively.
-We present our results and discussion part in section (\ref{RD}), which includes the effect of temperature and entropy on NSs properties.
+We present our results and discussion part in Section (\ref{RD}), which includes the effect of temperature and entropy on NS properties.
 And finally in Section (\ref{summary}) we conclude our work.

-All the properties like tidal deformability, $f$-mode frequency and M-R profiles are calculated using only finite temperature EOS for the core part without the crust.

-Throughout this paper, we adopt mostly positive signature (-, +, +, +) and utilize geometrized unit system (G=c=1).
+Throughout this paper, we adopt mostly positive signatures (-, +, +, +) and utilize a geometrized unit system (G=c=1).